abpframework/abp/docs/en/UI/Angular/Localization.md

 ).then(m => storeLocaleData(m.default, 'your-locale'));
 ```

-> Note: In order for the new locale to be created as a chunk, the application must be restarted.
+> Note: In order to create a new locale as a chunk, the application must be restarted.

 ## See Also